kons-9/parel/README.md

 This extension is dark color theme inspired by Het meisje met de parel. it is not complete...
-However, it may use to cpp file.
+However, it may use to cpp, rust and json .